jenningsconnor/jenningsconnor.github.io/overview_projectI.md

 > Key insights

-The model made with the above methods produced an r2 value of .79 (rounded up from .785), indicating a positive strong correlation between various player statistics and overall win rate.
+The model made with the above methods produced an r2 value of .79 (rounded up from .785), indicating a positive strong correlation between the combined statistics of a player's performance and overall win rate.
+Theoretically, this both allows for a fair amount of predictability while also allowing for random chance to create "David and Goliath" moments.

 Below is a table that shows each match type's r2 values.

 <br>